 Original graphic organizers for specific lessons, like this one, can be submitted as an attachment at this link.
 Look for the "Reply to this Box" beneath the post.
 To be able to post, you will need to be a member of our freeWriting Lesson of the Month Network.

 Step four (revising with specific trait language): Two tools for revision are provided below.
 You can use one or both, depending on how much time you have to spend on this assignment.

-To promote response and revision to rough draft writing, attach WritingFix's Revision and Response Post-Its to your students' drafts.
-Make sure the students rank their use of the trait-specific skills on the Post-Its, which means they'll only have one "1" and one "5."
+To promote response and revision to rough draft writing, attach WritingFix's Revision and Response Post-it® Note-sized templates to your students' drafts.
+Make sure the students rank their use of the trait-specific skills on the Post-it® Note-sized templates, which means they'll only have one "1" and one "5."
 Have them commit to ideas for revision based on their Post-It rankings.
-For more ideas on WritingFix's Revision & Response Post-Its, click here.
+For more ideas on WritingFix's Revision & Response Post-it® Note-sized templates, click here.

 Share Original Revision Techniques or